WIAA Washington State Debate Championships

 7) After the round: Gather your things quietly and leave so the tournament can run on time.
 I do not shake hands (it's a germs thing).
 Do not comment on the round after it's over.

-8) I do not disclose results ion prelim rounds.
+8) I do not disclose results in prelim rounds.
 Period.
 Full stop.
 Even if the tournament requires it.
 I'll take the fine/punishment.
 I don't believe it is beneficial to anyone.
 I will give oral feedback IF the tournament is running on time and if I feel the teams are in a proper mental state to listen to it objectively and accept it.
 Oral critique, if offered is UNIDIRECTIONAL.
 It is not a time for you to argue your case further.
 Doing so will be considered a decorum violation (see #1 above).
+I reserve the right to change my vote in the event of a post-round decorum violation.

-1) I'm a Certified Parliamentarian, as in I do this professionally for a living.
+1) I'm a Registered Parliamentarian, as in I do this professionally as a paid gig.
 If you're thinking of challenging my knowledge of Robert's Rules, the local rules for your tournament, etc., just don't.
 I always study in advance and ask for complete rules lists for your Congress.

 3) Conversely, as a scorer, I am going to actually flow the debate in round, tracking the arguments Pro and Opp and looking for you to advance the debate, not merely rehash what others have said.
 After the argumentation, I look to style and speech quality as a secondary voter.

-1) I am a Stock Issues judge - I debated Oxford (slightly different form of what you do today), NDT, and CEDA formats in HS and College.
+1) By default, I am a Stock Issues judge - I debated Oxford (a slightly different form of what you do today), NDT, and CEDA formats in HS and College, all of which used these time-honored and tested frameworks.
 Topicality, Inherency, Significance, Solvency, Ads/Disads.
 Aff must win all 5.
 Neg needs only win one issue decisively.
-(Assuming a priori voters don’t come into play)
+(Assuming a priori voters don’t come into play, which is rare).

 2) I give VASTLY more weight to on-case arguments.
 Inherency and Solvency are my most common reasons for voting NEG.
 I consider Topicality a time suck unless the case is grossly non-topical.
 I despise debates that become pure T or just K's (or only these 2 things), and the team I feel is most to blame for creating that problem will lose my ballot every time.
 Significance and Inherency are the two most overlooked issues in debate today - I won over 80% of my negatives on these 2 issues as a young debater, and I miss hearing those arguments.
 I LOVE a good counterplan that gives a clear, net-competitive alternative to the Aff case.